iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.22.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="se.kry.android 2 reviews"/>
 </p>

+> The app itself is working fine.
+I spoke to two different doctors and got totaly different answers.
+The last one told me that I don't need to take any medicine.
+After controlling this with 1177 is this also wrong (antibiotics shall be used).<br> :date: __2021-01-16 12:02:59__

 > I had a urology question.
 Long delays with misleading 'just a few minutes', no good for specialist questions.
 Just go directly to the specialist if you need one.
 The app could have told me so via FAQ or so.<br> :date: __2020-12-03 18:27:22__